freddy-alexis-ht/JavaFX/README.md

 3. event-handling .. working with controller and .fxml.
 4. css-styling .. applying css to a JavaFX GUI application
 5. switch-scenes .. switching from scene1 to scene2
+6. logout-exit-button .. closing a window with confirmation popup
+7. image-view ..
+Using ImageView features
+8. TextField ..
+Working with text-fields in a submit-app
+9. CheckBox ..
+Working with a check-box to turn on/off a bulb
+10. RadioButton ..
+Working with radio-buttons to select foods
+11. DatePicker ..
+Using date-picker to show the date on a label
+12. ColorPicker ..
+Using color-picker to change the background-color
+13. ChoiceBox ..
+Using a choice-box as a list of food
+14. Slider ..
+Using a slider to change the temperature
+15. ProgressBar ..
+Increase the progress-bar with each click in the button
+16. Spinner ..
+Changing numbers in the Spinner and display in Label.

 ## Markdown